seththoenen/seththoenen.github.io/Inspec/02-workstation-setup.md

 ```

 <h3>Install ConEmu (Optional)</h3>
 I personally use [ConEmu](https://conemu.github.io/) which is a console emulator for Windows.
-It isn't rquired to complete any of the tutorials in this tutorial series, but I personally use ConEmu to run my PowerShell instances.
+It isn't required to complete any of the tutorials in this tutorial series, but I personally use ConEmu to run my PowerShell instances.
 It has some handy features such as support for multiple tabs and better copy/paste support.

 To install ConEmu, run the following inside a PowerShell window:
 ```